Developer-Autodesk/viewer-javascript-tutorial/README.md

 Now we will add some more interesting functionality to the basic extension:

-Start by adding a handler for SELECTION_CHANGED event, which is triggered when user selects a component in the model.
+Start by adding a handler for the SELECTION_CHANGED event to the Extension (i.e. editing the file 'Viewing.Extension.Workshop.js').
+This event is triggered when user selects a component in the model.
 Register your handler callback in the _self.load function, and then add the function definition below that function.
 <pre>
 	_self.load = function () {